 PICC stands for Peripheral Inserted Central Catheter.
-A PICC line is a soft, small, long, hollow tube that is placed into a vein in your upper arm just above the bend of your elbow.
-The PICC line travels up through the vein inside your arm into a larger vein just above your heart.
-A PICC line is a long-term use access to your vein that can be used to give chemotherapy, medications, nutrition, and to draw blood for lab work.
+A PICC line is a long, thin, flexible tube that is put into a vein in your upper arm.
+The PICC line goes up through the vein in your arm into a larger vein just above your heart.
+The end outside your arm has a cap on it that can be connected to your infusion or a syringe.
+A PICC line may have 1 or 2 “lines” or “lumens” to connect to.
+They may also be called single or double lumen catheters.
+When you have 2 or more lumens, they can be used to give different things at the same time.

 How do I care for my catheter?

-- The PICC line must be flushed on a regular basis to prevent it from becoming occluded.
-Flushing entails attaching a syringe filled with normal saline solution and putting the fluid into the PICC line through the lumen.
-With some PICC lines, a medication called heparin is also used which prevents clotting.
-Usually, the PICC line needs to be flushed each day.
+- The PICC line must be flushed on a regular basis to prevent it from becoming blocked.
+To flush the line, attach a syringe filled with normal saline solution and push the fluid into the PICC line.
+In some PICC lines, a medication called heparin is also used which prevents clotting.
+Your provider will tell you how often to do this.

 - Do not pull on the PICC line.
-Take care to secure the lumens against your skin to prevent pulling out your PICC line.
+Be sure to secure the lumens against your skin to prevent them from getting pulled on.

-- When your PICC line is no longer needed, it may be removed by your provider in the office.
+- When your PICC line is no longer needed, it can be removed by your provider in the office.

-Your care team will show you or a family member how to change the dressing or flush the line if it is necessary for this to be done when you are at home.
+Your care team will show you or a family member how to change the dressing or flush the line if you will need to do this when you are at home.

 When to contact your care team